MicrosoftDocs/winrt-api/windows.devices.geolocation/positionsource.md

 (Starting with Windows 10, version 1607.)
 The position was obtained from the user's manually-set location.

 ### -field Obfuscated:6
 (Starting with Windows 10, version 1607.)
-The position was obtained via the Consentless Location feature and was therefore intentionally made inaccurate to a degree.
+The position was obtained via the coarse location feature and was therefore intentionally made inaccurate to a degree.

 ## -remarks